StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 4. Add the key of "PORT" and the value of "5000", then click Add.
 5. Add the key of "MONGO_URI" and the value of "*...this is the connection string for the MongoDB database...*", then click Add to connect to MongoDB
 6. Add the key of "AZURE_STORAGE_CONNECTION_STRING" and the value of "*...this is the connection string for the Azure database...*", then click Add to connect to Azure.
+7. Add the key of "SECRET_KEY" and the value of "*...this is the secret_key for the app...*", then click Add to set.
-7. Set the app to automatically deploy from GitHub by selecting GitHub on the Deploy tab.
+8. Set the app to automatically deploy from GitHub by selecting GitHub on the Deploy tab.
-8. Enter the repository name (BD-MS-Project-Cave-du-Vins) and click Search.
+9. Enter the repository name (BD-MS-Project-Cave-du-Vins) and click Search.
-9. Click Connect next to the repository name.
+10. Click Connect next to the repository name.

 To push to Heroku from GitPod (from the command line...)
 1.  pip3 freeze --local > requirements.txt to create a requirements file.